PlaidWeb/publ-site/content/blog/20180929 webmention.md

 .....

-When I started Publ, it was with the very specific goal of providing the publishing interface for a content store.
-Given content files and templates, format them into reasonable web-friendly HTML and Atom and whatever else the templates do, in a basically-stateless manner, and do a great job of providing high-quality image renditions and generated CSS and so on.
+When I started Publ, it was with the very specific goal of providing the publishing mechanism for a content store.
+Given content files and templates, format them into reasonable web-friendly HTML and Atom and whatever else the templates do, in a basically-stateless manner, and do a great job of providing high-quality image renditions and generated CSS and so on, while also supporting things like legacy URL mapping and automatic redirection and so on.

 Basically, be like a static publishing system, but dynamic.